gmanasyan/restaurant/README.md

 - Only today  dish can be removed.
 <br/>DELETE SERVER_PATH/rest/dish/{dish_id}

 ### 02.4.
-View today menu for all restourants
+View all restourants with today menu.
-- Admin can view all today's menu
+- Admin can view all today's menu, empty or with dishes
 <br/>GET SERVER_PATH/rest/restaurants/

 ### 02.5.
 Remove restaurant